ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally (Louise)

 ## How to run test suite locally (Nikki)
 To run the test suite, the program does *not* need to be running locally in the background.
-Then running the test suite can be done in two ways, depending on if make installed on you local computer.
+Then running the test suite can be done in two ways, depending on if make is installed on you local computer.
 If it is installed, running the command `make test` from the root directory will start the test suite.
 Alternatively if make is not installed, the command `dotnet test` from the root directory will start the test suite.

 The test suite comprises of (Insert number) tests.
 There are 3 types of tests in the suite:
-1. Unit tests: Tests a singular function, class or fealt.
+1. Unit tests: Tests a singular function, class, or field.
 2. Integration tests: Tests the interplay between classes and functions.
-3. End to end tests: Tests the end produced as interacted with by the user.
+3. End to end tests: Tests the end product as interacted with by the user.
 This is done though playwright

-Here is a breaf list of what is being tested
+Here is a breath list of what is being tested

 ##### Author Repository
 1. Creating authors